nithinara/nithinara.github.io/about.markdown

 [LinkedIn](https://linkedin.com/in/nithinara)

 Hi!
-My name is Shrinithi Narayanan, and I'm a software engineer at [Veeva Systems](https://www.veeva.com).
+My name is Shrinithi Narayanan, and I'm a senior software engineer at [Veeva Systems](https://www.veeva.com).
 If you want to read more about what I do, check out my [resume]({% link shrinithi_narayanan_resume.pdf %})!